 Before submitting the doctoral dissertation the doctoral school organises an academic meeting, a so called research centre disputation, to evaluate the dissertation.
 Before submitting the dissertation the candidate has to have enough time to take into consideration the suggestions made at the disputation so the date of it should be set according to this.

-The candidate has to submit a request for initiation of the critique procedure personally in the Student Affairs and Registrar’s Office in the office hours.
+The candidate has to submit a request for the initiation of the critique procedure and the attached documents electronically to firstname.lastname@example.org, but the candidate must also submit a printed and hardbound copy of the dissertation in the Student Affairs and Registrar's Office.
 The critique procedure may be held between 1 September and 30 June.